Registered Therapeutic Counsellor in Burnaby, BC

 An Invitation to Begin

 The best time to begin therapy is now.
-Many of us wait until we feel stronger or more “put together” before reaching out —therapy is meant for those hard moments.
-You don’t need to edit yourself or arrive at your best.
+Many of us wait until we feel stronger or more “put together” before reaching out, but therapy is designed precisely for those hard moments.
+You do not need to edit yourself or arrive at your best.
 Come exactly as you are, and I’ll meet you there with warmth, steadiness, and support.

-I currently run a short waitlist, but openings shift quickly and I do my best to accommodate clients as soon as possible.
-If you’re ready, you’re welcome to reach out and set up a preliminary consultation with me.
+I currently maintain a short waitlist, but openings often shift.
+I do my best to accommodate new clients as quickly as possible.
+If you are ready, you are welcome to reach out to set up a preliminary consultation.

 Art and clay can reveal stories, emotions, and strengths that words alone sometimes cannot.
 Here are a few glimpses (shared with permission) from clients exploring their inner worlds.